pgoshulak/barchart/README.md

 # About
-A barchart constructed from JS/JQuery.
+An experimental barchart constructed from JS/JQuery, using CSS Grid.

 # Screenshots